willp-bl/verify-stub-idp/README.md

 * Monorepo containing all code apart from third party dependencies
 * Minimized use of third party dependencies
-* Guava -> stdlib wherever possible
+* No guava, only stdlib & Caffeine
 * Dependabot updates
 * Dropwizard 2
 * OpenSAML 4